pandas-dev/pandas/doc/source/timeseries.rst

           'B' : lambda x: np.std(x, ddof=1)})

 The function names can also be strings.
-In order for a string to be valid it must be implemented on the Resampled object
+In order for a string to be valid it must be implemented on the resampled object:

 .. ipython:: python